saids/POT/README.md

 ### Examples

-The [Pot Basic App](https://github.com/saids/pot-basic-app) is an introductory app to pot framwork.
+The [Pot Basic App](https://github.com/saids/POT/pot-basic-app) is an introductory app to pot framework.
 It is the perfect starting point for learning and building your own app on pot framework.